Poland leader: Idea of 'Polexit' is 'fake news' - NewsBreak

 Poland leader: Idea of 'Polexit' is 'fake news'

-WARSAW, Poland — (AP) — Poland’s prime minister denied that his government wants to take Poland out of the European Union, or do a “Polexit,” saying Monday it was completely untrue and a “harmful myth.”
+WARSAW, Poland -- Poland’s prime minister denied that his government wants to take Poland out of the European Union, or do a “Polexit,” saying Monday it was completely untrue and a “harmful myth.”

 Mateusz Morawiecki was reacting to massive nationwide protests Sunday against government policy that critics say could cost Poland its EU membership.
 The protests were sparked by a top court’s ruling that the Polish Constitution has supremacy over EU law.
 But tttThe case was initiated by Morawiecki who voiced doubts as to the supremacy of the EU’s laws.